 Moving to Miami, Florida – Places To Visit

 Are you planning on moving to Miami, Florida?
 Talk about a dream come true.
-If you’re moving to Miami, you are joining one of the most stimulating cities in the country.
-From its vibrant colors to its heavenly weather, living in Florida is a whole experience.
-To help you make the best of it, we’ve put a great list together of just some of the cool places you get to explore while you’re there.
+If you’re moving to Miami, you are joining one of the most exciting cities in the country.
+From its vibrant colors to its heavenly weather, living in Florida is a wonderful experience.
+To help you make the best of it, we’ve put together a great list of some of the cool places you’ll get to explore when you’re here.
 Try them out for yourself, and let us know what you think.

 We have to start with the number one reason why anyone even considers moving to Miami, Florida.
-Miami is home to South Beach (located within Miami Beach).
-The beautiful beach is a mega tourist attraction, but locals will tell you that it doesn’t keep them away.
+Miami is home to South Beach which is located within Miami Beach.
+This beautiful beach is a mega tourist attraction, but locals will tell you that it doesn’t keep them away.
 While the beach is a great hangout for the younger generation, it is still fun for families and older couples alike.

 You can’t visit Miami without visiting Little Havana, and you can’t live in Miami without exploring Little Havana to its fullest extent.
-A cultural oath to its Cuban history, little Havana seems to be the epicenter of Miami’s colorful look.
+A cultural ode to its Cuban roots, Little Havana is a huge reason why Miami is known as such a colorful city.
 The area is riddled with places that show off the cities culture, including authentic Cuban cafes, Latin-inspired restaurants, markets, and shopping venues.
 Enjoy a fine cigar over a game of Dominos, and you’re officially a Miami local.

-It’s not every day you get to go from a tropical paradise to a European Villa in just one day.
+It’s not every day you get to go from a tropical paradise to a European Villa on the same day.
+The estate sits on 50 acres and the museum contains over seventy rooms.
 This European-inspired villa is a great getaway when you’re looking for a simple day out.
-Bonus: aside from the beautiful and relaxing views, for $5.00 you can rent out a walkman that contains a tour of the history of Miami.

 This cool art exhibit of sorts consists of over 800 Art Deco buildings within one square mile.
 Hard to believe?
 Definitely.
 This is something you have to see to believe.
 Consider taking one of the guided walking tours to learn more about the exhibit’s rich history.

 When people think of Miami, they almost inevitably (and perhaps even unknowingly) picture Ocean Drive.
-One of the most tourist-saturated places is still one of the most fun places to hang out in Miami.
-Filled with numerous restaurants, bars, and boutique-like shops- this place is Instagram heaven.
+There are always going to be tourists here, and that might be why it’s one of the most fun spots in Miami!
+Filled with numerous restaurants, bars, and boutique-like shops, this place is Instagram heaven.

-over a century in the making, this pedestrian-only street is home to dozens of fine restaurants inspired by different cultures.
-From Mexican dishes to Italian, Spanish, and Mediterranean.
-This dining experience is especially great for Miami residents who have time to enjoy everything it has to offer.
+Over a century in the making, this pedestrian-only street is home to dozens of fine restaurants inspired by several cultures.
+From Mexican dishes to Italian, Spanish, and Mediterranean, this dining experience is especially great for Miami residents who have time to enjoy everything it has to offer.

 Fisher Island is a millionaire’s playground in Miami.
-Adorned with rows of mansions and only a fairy ride from Miami, this popular destination makes a great day of sightseeing, seeing how the 1% in Miami lives.
-And while you might not call Fisher Island home, there are still beautiful bars and dining available you can spend your evening in.
+Adorned with rows of mansions and only a fairy ride from Miami, this popular destination makes a great day for sightseers.
+Assuming you aren’t in that selective group, you’ll be able to see how Miami’s richest 1% lives.
+And while you might not call Fisher Island home, there are still beautiful bars and dining available where you can spend your evening.

 Plan your next family visit at The Bass.
 The beautiful museum features contemporary art pieces throughout the inside and outside of the building.
-The exhibits here are constantly being updated, and the museum has something for everyone- including kids.
+The exhibits here are constantly updated, and the museum has something for everyone including kids.

-If you love the ballet or if it’s simply on your bucket list of things to attend, let us introduce you to the Miami city ballet.
+If you love the ballet or if it’s simply on your bucket list of things to attend, let us introduce you to the Miami City Ballet.
 The studio is home to some of the country’s best ballet dancers, and some of the most beautiful tear-inducing shows you’ll ever see.
-Bonus: it is also a ballet school, so if that is something you want to do (or something you want for your kids), the Miami City Ballet is the perfect place to start.
+It’s also a ballet school.
+So if that is something you want to do or something your kids might be interested in, the Miami City Ballet is the perfect place to start.

 From art exhibits to the wilderness, Miami has it all.
-Americas largest subtropical wilderness is home to many rare and endangered species such as the manatee, the American crocodile, and the Florida panther.
-The park can be accessed via hiking trails and/or one of the visitor favorites- a speed boat.
+America’s largest subtropical wilderness is home to many rare and endangered species such as the manatee, the American crocodile, and the Florida panther.
+The park can be accessed via hiking trails or speed boats.

 This outdoor mall holds over a hundred stores, restaurants, specialty cafes, and numerous one-of-a-kind boutiques.
 There is live entertainment throughout the whole mall, and the view of the waterfront makes it a great place to relax and people-watch after a long day of shopping.

-This park isn’t so much of a destination as it is a place to pass through and admire.
+This park isn’t so much of a destination as it is a place to admire as you pass through.
 The park is adjacent to the Bayside Marketplace, and it features several monuments and sculptures.
 Among them are an electronically controlled pepper fountain, the challenger memorial, and the light tower.
 Choose this as your next destination for an evening run for an unforgettable experience.

-A refuge to over 3,000 animals, including 40 endangered species, Zoo Miami is unique in its layout approach.
-The zoo allows different species of animals to interact, and they also try to keep the habitats as close to the real thing as possible.
-In addition to the animals, you can also enjoy dozens of different exotic trees and plants.
-Making the whole experience feel other-worldly.
+This refuge is home to over 3,000 animals, including 40 endangered species.
+The zoo has a very unique layout and allows different species of animals to interact.
+They also try to keep the habitats as close to the real thing as possible.
+In addition to the animals, you can also enjoy dozens of different exotic trees and plants, making the whole experience feel other-worldly.
 While this is undoubtedly a perfect family-friendly activity, it also makes a great date location and friend afternoon hangout.